+In 2002, Dogma Grill would open its first location on 7030 Biscayne Boulevard in Miami.
 The inspiration for Dogma Grill is Pink’s, the iconic hot dog joint in Hollywood (California).
-In 2002, Dogma Grill would open its first location on 7030 Biscayne Boulevard.

 Over the following five years, they would add Fort Lauderdale, Miami Beach, and North Miami locations.
 Unfortunately, only the original spot has survived.

-Since I wrote the original post on Dogma Grill, its ownership has changed hands a few times.
-One of my favorite items, the Burrito Dog was removed from the menu altogether.
+Since I wrote the original post on Dogma Grill, its ownership has changed hands several times.
+One of my favorite items, the Burrito Dog, was removed from the menu.

-Frankie Cupri. former co-owner of Andiamo Pizza right down the street also co-owned Dogma for a handful of years.
-He added the killer cheesesteak from Andiamo pizza menu along with a chicken philly.
+Frankie Cupri, former co-owner of Andiamo Pizza right down the street, also co-owned Dogma for a handful of years.
+He added the killer cheesesteak from the Andiamo pizza menu and a Chicken Philly.

 March 6th, 2009 – I was turned onto Dogma Grill years ago by an old friend.
-He spoke to me of not only the good food but the great music playing while he was there (PJ Harvey, Pixies).
+He spoke to me of the good food and the great music playing while he was there (PJ Harvey, Pixies).

-What I particularly like about the place is how fresh their ingredients are.
+What I particularly like about the place is how fresh its ingredients are.